Elmer-Almeida/Elmer-Almeida/README.md

 - 👋 Hi, I’m @Elmer-Almeida
 - 👀 I’m interested in iOS Development, Android development, React and Angular.
-- 🌱 I’m currently 3 courses shy of completing my Software Development and Network Engineering program at Sheridan College.
+- 🌱 I’m currently 1 part-time semester away from completing my Software Development and Network Engineering program at Sheridan College.
 - 💞️ I’m looking to collaborate on interesting and exciting projects.
 - 📫 How to reach me elmer.dev.95@gmail.com or almeielm@sheridancollege.ca